zoharfuchs/redislabs-docs/content/rs/getting-started/getting-started-kubernetes.md

 -   Step 3: Setup Redis Enterprise cluster
 -   Step 4: Create a Redis database and test your connectivity

-_Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise fast.
-It certainly isn't intended for production use._
+{{% note %}}The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise fast.
+It certainly isn't intended for production use.{{% /note %}}

 ### Requirements